michalwdowik/angular-test-app/README.md

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.
 Also, use `npm start` as an alternative to `ng serve` for starting the development server.

+## Linting
+To check your code for linting issues, you can use the following commands:

+Run `ng lint` to check for linting issues in your code.
+Run `ng lint:fix` to automatically fix some of the linting issues.

 ## Code scaffolding

 Run `ng generate component component-name` to generate a new component.
 You can also use `ng generate directive|pipe|service|class|guard|interface|enum|module`.